imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/secure-client-side-file-upload.md

 The Private API key should be kept confidential and only stored on your own servers.
 {% endhint %}

-### Backend token generation?
+### Backend token generation

-The client-side application sends an HTTP POST request to the backend and expects a JSON response having status code 200 containing the JWT in the `token` field.
+The client-side application sends a request to the backend and expects a response containing the JSON Web Token (JWT).

 The request body structure looks like this: